hplp/PiMulator/DRAMEmulation/Bank_Hardware_Design/README.md

       Zynq CPU, AXI, and Bank Hardware Module

    Note: Make sure that you have run the .tcl script provided in the DRAMEmulation/Bank_HLS directory, so
-	 that the Bank IP block is generated prior to attempting to build the project.\n Also, the generated project is only compatible with the PYNQ FPGA.
+	 that the Bank IP block is generated prior to attempting to build the project.
+	 Also, the generated project is only compatible with the PYNQ FPGA.

 II.
 How to Run Bank Software Tests: